Darshil020/Drug-Trafficking-Organizations-Pattern-Recognition/README.md

 ## Objectives:

+1. Build the R shiny application to do this project

-1. Manipulate the dataset to make it a tall table as shown below.
+2. Manipulate the dataset to make it a tall table as shown below.
 Display this tall table.

-2. Assume that each call is, just a connection.
+3. Assume that each call is, just a connection.
 Compute the degree centrality of each person.
 Display in a visual graph.
 The degree centrality of a node(person) i, can be de_ned as the total number of nodes connected to node ni.

-3. Assume that each call is just a connection.
+4. Assume that each call is just a connection.
 Compute the betweenness centrality of each person.
 Display in a visual graph.

-4. Using the calling/called information, and ignoring the number of calls placed, compute the indegree and outdegree centrality per person.
+5. Using the calling/called information, and ignoring the number of calls placed, compute the indegree and outdegree centrality per person.
 Display in a visual graph.
 Indegree and outdegree centrality are simply the count of inwards and outwards directed connections to or from a node.

-5. Assume that a call is just an indication of a connection between two people and it does not matter who placed or received the call.
+6. Assume that a call is just an indication of a connection between two people and it does not matter who placed or received the call.
 Can you visualize this network?

-6. Assume that you are interested in only outbound calls (a directed arrow showing who called whom).
+7. Assume that you are interested in only outbound calls (a directed arrow showing who called whom).
 Can you visualize this network?

-7. Assume that you are interested in only inbound calls (a directed arrow showing who received the call from whom).
+8. Assume that you are interested in only inbound calls (a directed arrow showing who received the call from whom).
 Can you visualize this network?

-8. Compare the three networks you have visualized.
+9. Compare the three networks you have visualized.
 What are your observations?